braintree/braintree-ios-drop-in/README.md

 ## Demo

 A demo app is included in this project.
+Open BraintreeDropIn.xcworkspace and run the Demo scheme to view it.

-It uses Swift Package Manager to fetch dependencies.
-This should happen automatically, but if needed you can go to File -> Swift Packages -> Resolve Package Versions to download dependencies.
+The demo app uses Swift Package Manager to fetch dependencies.
+Xcode will download dependencies automatically when you open the workspace.
+Deleting derived data will delete the dependencies.
+Go to **File -> Swift Packages -> Resolve Package Versions** to re-download them.

 ## Help